pagkly/Zed/Investopedia3/How Floating-Rate Note (FRN) Benefit From Rising Interest Rates.md

 How Floating-Rate Note (FRN) Benefit From Rising Interest Rates
 ## What Is a Floating-Rate Note (FRN)?

 A floating-rate note (FRN) is a debt instrument with a variable interest rate.
 The interest rate for an FRN is tied to a benchmark rate.
-Benchmarks include the U.S. Treasury note rate, the Federal Reserve funds rate—known as the Fed funds rate—the London Interbank Offered Rate (LIBOR), or the [prime rate](https://www.investopedia.com/terms/p/primerate.asp).
+Benchmarks include the U.S. Treasury note rate, the Federal Reserve funds rate—known as the Fed funds rate—the London Interbank Offered Rate (LIBOR), or the [[prime rate]](https://www.investopedia.com/terms/p/primerate.asp).

-Floating rate notes or [floaters](https://www.investopedia.com/terms/f/floater.asp) can be issued by financial institutions, governments, and corporations in maturities of two-to-five years.
+Floating rate notes or [[floaters]](https://www.investopedia.com/terms/f/floater.asp) can be issued by financial institutions, governments, and corporations in maturities of two-to-five years.

 ### Key Takeaways